renlabs-dev/prediction-swarm/docs/streams/pred-finding.md

 The Validator will score 0-100 on each of these 7 dimensions:

-Consequentiality: how significant are the stakes of the outcome?
+**Consequentiality**: how significant are the stakes of the outcome?

-Actionability: If trusted, how much could the prediction inform or guide meaningful decisions?
+**Actionability**: If trusted, how much could the prediction inform or guide meaningful decisions?

-Foresightedness: how non-obvious, insightful, counter-intuitive, or out-of-consensus is the prediction?
+**Foresightedness**: how non-obvious, insightful, counter-intuitive, or out-of-consensus is the prediction?
 What level of intellect or discernment is required to make it?

-Resolution clarity: how specific is the claimed outcome and timeline?
+**Resolution clarity**: how specific is the claimed outcome and timeline?

-Verifiability: how easy/difficult is it to verify the prediction
+**Verifiability**: how easy/difficult is it to verify the prediction
 - scale from deterministic, objective (good) <> fuzzy, but anchored (medium) <> ambiguous or narrative (bad)

-Conviction level: how confident is the prediction? higher confidence is better. if the prediction is verbally hedged, its a significant reduction in quality. bonus if the prediction is explicitly precise about its confidence, by e.g. stating "p(0.92)" or "im very confident about this.".
+**Conviction level**: how confident is the prediction? higher confidence is better. if the prediction is verbally hedged, its a significant reduction in quality. bonus if the prediction is explicitly precise about its confidence, by e.g. stating "p(0.92)" or "im very confident about this.".

-Temporal horizon: What is the expected duration until resolution.
+**Temporal horizon**: What is the expected duration until resolution.
 Shorter is better.
 - super short: <1 month
 - very short: <3 months
 - short: 3-6 months